Ken Maddison

-Ken Maddison is an Australian former rugby league footballer who played in the 1960s and 1970s.
+Ken Maddison (1944–2008) was an Australian rugby league footballer who played in the 1960s and 1970s.
 He played in the New South Wales Rugby Football League premiership for the St. George Dragons (with whom he won the 1966 premiership) and later the Cronulla-Sutherland Sharks (whom he captained).
 He was also a state and national representative, playing four Tests for Australia in 1973.